 Master of Arts in Youth Studies

-Format: Online, On Campus
+Format: Online, Synchronous

 Application Deadlines

-• Spring 2024 Priority Deadline: November 2, 2023
+• Spring 2025 Priority Deadline: Pending

 Additionally, the program applies a participatory approach through which students are taught to incorporate young people in shaping the programs, institutions, and policies that impact their lives.
 This MA promotes youth development principles and practices with a strong emphasis on and commitment to social justice and equity.